 After the end of your isolation period, wear a surgical or procedural mask in all public settings for at least 10 days.

-Contact your health care provider so your COVID-19 positive test can be documented in your health record.
-At Mayo Clinic, patients can do this by sending a secure message using Patient Online Services.
+Contact your healthcare provider so your COVID-19 positive test can be documented in your health record.
+At Mayo Clinic, patients can do this by sending a secure message using Patient Online Services the patient portal.
 Tests that were completed at a Mayo Clinic location are automatically entered into the patient's health record.